-Frozen Wilds isn’t just winter thrown onto the existing skin of the original game, it’s a completely new territory accessible across the northern mountains of the map.
-Like Frozen Wilds, Red Dead Redemption had the region of Tall Trees—a place you are most likely to be killed by a bear—where the grass is green mere steps before entering the snowy territory.
+Frozen Wilds isn’t just winter thrown onto the existing skin of the original game.
+It’s a completely new territory accessible across the northern mountains of the map.
+Like Frozen Wilds, Red Dead Redemption had the region of Tall Trees—a place you are most likely to be killed by a bear—where the grass is still green mere steps before entering the snowy territory.
 The landscape in Red Dead progresses slowly but perfectly, from warm rolling grasslands in the Great Plains, through snow-covered impassable mountains around the edges of the Tall Trees region.